EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ## Browse and manage jobs

-You can browse and manage jobs via the [Active Jobs](./apps/active-jobs.md).
+You can browse and manage jobs via the [Active Jobs](./apps/active-jobs.md) app.

 For interactive app jobs (not those created by the [Job Composer](apps/job-composer) app), you can also use the [My Interactive Sessions](#my-interactive-sessions) page, which provides more app-specific information.